Value processor

 You can add two Datetime properties to App Variables, *Three months ago* and *Three months ahead*.
 Set both variables to the built-in value **Date Today**.

-• Format the value to a string.
-You can specify the number of decimal places to show, to hide the thousand separator and if the value should be formatted as a standard number, currency, or as a percentage.
+* **Format** the integer or float as a string.
+You can e.g. specify the number of decimal places, hide the thousand-separator, or format the number as currency or percentage.

 **Example**